Salvoxia/ansible-role-nut/README.md

 tools) on Debian based systems, while allowing for advanced NUT user configuration.
 Also supports installing NUT from source tags to gain access to more up-to-date versions if the system's package manager does not provide them.

+__Key Features:__
+  - Set `nut_state` to either install or remove NUT
+  - Allow for advanced NUT user configuration with detailed permission management
+  - Install NUT from a specific source tag instead of package manager in case the package manager provided version is too old
+  - Switch between specific versions installed from source
+  - Switch between installation from package manager and source (or vice versa)

 ## Installing from Source

 By default the role will install NUT using the package manager as determined by the package manager.
 If the system's package manager comes with an older NUT package, it is possible to install NUT from source.
 The role will automatically install all build dependencies, check out the desired source version, compile and install NUT from source.